Appendix C. Registered Education Savings Plan provider user guide – Acronyms and definitions

 A plan with only 1 beneficiary.
 That beneficiary may or may not be related to the subscriber and can be over 21 when named as a beneficiary.
 Since subscribers can open plans for themselves, a subscriber can also be the beneficiary of a non‑family RESP.
 A subscriber cannot contribute to a plan after the 31st year that follows the year in which the plan was entered into.
 It is important to note that it could be an earlier date if amounts have been transferred to the plan from an existing RESP.

-The Information about Programs and Information Holdings (formerly Info Source) is a document published by the Treasury Board Secretariat.
+Info Source is a document published by the Treasury Board of Canada Secretariat.
 It provides a description of government organizations, program responsibilities and classes of records.
 It provides sufficient clarity and detail to enable the public to exercise its rights under the Access to Information Act.
 This document is available in libraries, municipal offices and federal government offices across Canada.

 C.1.40.
 Interface Transaction Standards (ITS)

 Outlines the procedures for formatting and submitting transactions electronically to the CESP System.
-The ITS can be downloaded from the ESDC website.
+A downloadable version of the ITS is available on the Resources for RESP promoters web page under the Systems documentation tab.

 C.1.41.
 Managed secure file transfer (MSFT)